 Luis lifted the man to lean against the railing and closed his eyes.
 He might have been a stupid captain…but he had still been part of the crew.
 After making sure the captain could rest respectfully he rushed down to the helmsman.
 He was breathing normally and…yes!
 His pulse was good, thank the stars.
 There were no other signs of injury…not that Luis could blame anyone for blacking out during such a hypermetric kick.

 With the chance of saving the captain's life gone and the helmsman secure, Luis’s mind returned to the situation at hand.
-The main reactor had to be knocked offline by the jump, he could only the backup would be fine or the lack of life-support would kill them faster than whatever the plants had planned for them.
+The main reactor had to be knocked offline by the jump, he could only hope the backup would be fine or the lack of life-support would kill them faster than whatever the plants had planned for them.
 The manual control was behind a small panel that his mechanical arm easily tore off.
 The lever had not been used for years, it had almost rusted shut.
 Again, the strength of the synthetic arm proved sufficient, and it was turned.

 A few tense moments went by and then the lights flickered back on.
 The panels on the bridge also lit up and began beeping, telling of the ship’s precarious situation.
 An initial examination proved that the jump had almost ripped the ship apart.
 Jump drive, main reactor, communication relay, hyperspace drones, weapon systems, the long-range sensors…hell it was hard to find something that was still working besides the lights and life support.
 One such system was found; the stellar cartography system still ticked along without problems.
 If the Chief engineer had chosen the right place they would be able to reach repairs.

 ……that had to be a mistake, Luis restarted the coordinate calculations and took a second look…what had they done?!
 The Viator had jumped into deep, desolate space.
-There were no planets, stations, or anything at all within several thousand light years.
+There were no planets, stations, or anything at all within several hundred light years.

 Cold sweat began to form on his forehead.
 Without a jump drive, or a way to communicate….
 If that could not be fixed in time they were as good as dead.
 Or worse than dead, a quick death by jump drive meltdown would be preferred to slow starvation.
 Star damn it!
 This could not be happening; he would not allow it.